Hometown: Great Neck, NY

 The following summer Evan offered commentary on E!
 Television's "Forbes Celebrity 100: Who Made Bank" and later reprised his talking head role on "30 Most Outrageous Celebrity Feuds."
 He followed those appearances by flaunting in knowledge of "Terminator 2" on AMC’s “Cinemania."

-Last fall, Evan began touring not only as a solo act (and Greek Life speaker), but also as part of College The Musical: A Musical About College, an original musical comedy he produced and starred in with his wife, actress and comedienne Kelly Meyersfield.
-The show debuted in Ohio in August 2009 and continues to tour.
+That same year, Evan began touring not only as a solo act (and Greek Life speaker), but also as part of College The Musical: A Musical About College, an original musical comedy he produced and starred in with his wife, actress and comedienne Kelly Meyersfield.

 In the spring of 2010, Evan released his first full length album through Uproar Entertainment.
-The album, titled"LOL," is a compilation of studio and live tracks.
+The album, titled "LOL," is a compilation of studio and live tracks.
+The album has been played throughout terrestrial and satellite comedy radio stations.

 In 2011, Evan began becoming a favorite at corporate shows and conventions as well as another hidden jewel: late-night high school graduation parties.
-Going on as late as 3:30 in the morning, Evan's act would cap off a parent-funded nightlong celebration.
-The new audiences, in addition to his continuing touring, moved Evan closer in his quest to play all 50 states, which now stands at 45.
+Going on as late (or early) as 4:00 am, Evan's act would cap off a nightlong celebration.
+The new audiences, in addition to his continuing touring, moved Evan closer in his quest to play all 50 states, which currently stands at 45.

 The following year, Evan began making a series of appearances on TBS' Conan.
 Over four appearances he was part of (and singing voice of) the acclaimed 'Human Centipede Menorah' while also gracing the cover of one of Conan O'Brien's "Coffee Table Books That Didn't Sell Well."